 Treating Women of All Ages

-The Women’s Health Physical Therapy program at UPMC Centers for Rehab Services (CRS), provides specialized physical therapy for women.
+The Women’s Health Physical Therapy program at UPMC Rehabilitation Institute provides specialized physical therapy for women.

-“We see women of all ages; my oldest patient right now is 97.” says Ashley Whitehead, PT, DPT, CLT-LANA, a senior physical therapist at CRS Pleasant Hills.
+“We see women of all ages; my oldest patient right now is 97,” says Ashley Whitehead, PT, a senior physical therapist at the outpatient rehabilitation clinic in Pleasant Hills.

 The program’s therapists also treat women during the childbearing years for a variety of issues.
 During pregnancy, your center of gravity changes, which can cause low back pain; childbirth can weaken the pelvic muscles and result in urinary/fecal incontinence; and breastfeeding may lead to upper back pain.
 “I help a lot of women who come in with issues caused by musculoskeletal changes during pregnancy,” Whitehead says.